zer0cache/matic-docs/docs/develop/network-details/snapshot-instructions-heimdall-bor.md

 // then please mention that directory name correctly.
 // When this command completes, you can delete the tar file to reclaim space.

-// For example, this will unpack the Tar file in the Heimdall Data directory: tar -xzvf heimdall-snapshot-2021-09-12.tar.gz -C ~/.heimdalld/data/
+// For example, this will unpack the tar file in the Heimdall Data directory: tar -xzvf heimdall-snapshot-2021-09-12.tar.gz -C ~/.heimdalld/data/
 ```